williamdemeo/progfun-setup/README.md

    Eclipse.
 Otherwise Eclipse will complain that the Scala compiler is not in the CLASSPATH.)

-4. Now launch the Eclipse (with Scala plugin) IDE, and from the File menu,
+4. Finally, test Eclipse (with Scala plugin).
+Launch the program by entering `eclipse` in a terminal window.
+   From the File menu,

         File --> Import